 NOTE: In Louisiana, you generally have 2 years to file suit after an injury.
 This is known as the statute of limitations or prescriptive period.
 If you do not file suit in 2 years, your claim goes away and you can never recover your losses.

-Filing a lawsuit is the formal start of legal action.
+Filing a lawsuit means you have formally started legal action.
 It begins when a plaintiff submits a complaint to the court.
 This step sets everything in motion and leads into discovery, where both sides exchange information, gather evidence, interview witnesses, and take depositions.
 Most cases settle during or after discovery without needing to go to trial.

 Going to trial is the final step if a case doesn’t settle.
 At trial, both sides present their case in front of a judge or jury.
 The result can be unpredictable, and the costs are often much higher due to the time and resources involved.
 Trials can take months or even years to prepare for, and even longer if there are appeals after a verdict.